 Customer acquisition cost is at an all-time high, increasing nearly 50 percent in the past five years.
-Reducing this metric starts by leveraging a resource you already have: your existing customers.
+Reducing this metric starts by leveraging a resource you already have: your existing customers or existing clients.

 The data is clear: Customers trust their friends and family more than they do information that comes directly from businesses.
-And since word-of-mouth marketing ranks high on the trust scale, referral programs can be a great way to incentivize your customers to refer their network and extend your reach while improving customer retention.
-For example, Rothy’s “Refer-a-friend” program gives existing customers $20 off their next pair of shoes and $20 to a friend, for every friend that becomes a new customer.
+Word-of-mouth marketing ranks high on the trust scale.
+Referral programs can be a great way to inspire your customers to refer their network.
+They enable a business to extend its reach while improving customer retention.
+Rothy’s “Refer-a-friend” program gives existing customers $20 off their next pair of shoes and $20 to a friend, for every friend that becomes a new customer.

 Encouraging reviews is another way to acquire new customers with the help of your current ones.
 In fact, 90 percent of people claimed that positive online reviews influence their buying decisions in a survey by Dimensional Research.
 And reviews score you search engine optimization brownie points, too.

-Since agents have a direct line to your customers, they can help find opportunities to turn your most passionate customers into brand advocates and an ad-hoc marketing department.
-For example, when a customer says something complimentary about your brand during a support interaction, an agent can thank them and, if it feels natural, let them know that writing a review would be greatly appreciated.
+Agents have a direct line to your customers.
+They can help find opportunities to turn your most passionate customers into brand advocates and an ad-hoc marketing department.
+When a customer says something nice about your brand during a support interaction, an agent can thank them.
+And, if it feels natural, let them know that writing a review would be greatly appreciated.
 Agents can also use positive service interactions as opportunities to encourage customers to participate in your referral program.

-The acquisition process spans a variety of marketing channels, and businesses should expect potential leads to reach out through all of those touchpoints.
-With 89 percent of customers reporting that a quick response to an initial inquiry is important when deciding which company to buy from, it's essential to close gaps between those channels.
+The acquisition process spans a variety of marketing channels, whether that's email marketing, a Facebook ad or Google ad, or a landing page.
+Businesses should expect potential leads to reach out through all of those touchpoints.
+89 percent of customers say a quick response to an initial inquiry is important when deciding which company to buy from.
+And it's essential to close gaps between those channels.

 For example, potential customers often subscribe to your emails to learn more about your brand.
 But campaigns and content marketing aren't the only teams who have to think about marketing emails.
-Potential customers will often respond, such as by following up on an abandoned cart email with a question, and customer service agents are likely the first to answer them.
+Potential customers will often respond.
+They might follow up on an abandoned cart email with a question.
+Customer service agents are likely the first to answer them.

 Social media is another important acquisition touchpoint, particularly for brand awareness.
 In fact, 43 percent of internet users use social media, such as Facebook and Instagram, when researching things to buy, according to Hootsuite.
 And increasingly, consumers want to reach out to brands on social messaging channels.

-Or, a website that is well optimized for search engines will likely lead potential customers to your website, meaning they might reach out for help from anywhere on the website.
+Or, a website that is well optimized for search engines will likely lead potential customers to your website.
+This means they might reach out for help from anywhere on the website.

 Companies today don’t have to guess what customers want.
-Now, they can use trends in customer data as an essential element of the feedback loop.
+Now, they can use trends in customer data and analytics as an essential element of the feedback loop.

 Innovative companies are taking a proactive approach to acquisition.
 And with the help of AI, it doesn’t have to be complicated or costly.
-For example, some companies deploy a chatbot on their website or in-app experience to help with lead generation and boost conversion rates.
-A chatbot can proactively welcome customers and connect them to support if they have any questions, helping ensure they don’t abandon a free trial signup form or their entire cart due to lingering concerns.
+Some companies deploy a chatbot on their website or in-app experience to help with lead generation and boost conversion rates.
+A chatbot can proactively welcome customers and connect them to support if they have any questions.
+This helps to ensure they don’t abandon a free trial signup form or their entire cart due to lingering concerns.

-To encourage collaboration between sales and support, teams will need that same connective layer of tissue that integrates customer data across departments so they can easily share insights without disrupting their workflow or exposing a lead to what happens behind the scenes.
+To encourage collaboration between sales and support, teams will need that same connective layer of tissue that connects customer data across departments.
+This ensures they can easily share insights without disrupting their workflow or exposing a lead to what happens behind the scenes.

 Research is clear: Customer experience influences purchase decision.
-In fact, a Zendesk survey revealed that 62 percent of B2B and 42 percent of B2C customers purchased more after a good customer service experience, while 66 percent of B2B and 52 percent of B2C customers stopped buying after a bad customer service interaction.
+In fact, a Zendesk survey revealed that 62 percent of B2B and 42 percent of B2C customers purchased more after a good customer service experience.
+And 66 percent of B2B and 52 percent of B2C customers stopped buying after a bad customer service interaction.

 The same goes for potential customers.
 Their experience with your customer service is often their first direct interaction with your brand.
 As such, you’ll want to ensure that it’s an experience that will leave them wanting more.

 Research also shows that people often make purchase decisions based on emotional factors.
 Since customer support is on the front lines, they play a large role in the emotional aspect of your brand.
-Customer service skills are ubiquitous to establishing real, human relationships with potential customers early on, from the first moment they reach out.
+Customer service skills are key to establishing real, human relationships with potential customers early on.

 Four Seasons Hotels and Resorts is one brand that continues to invest in the customer experience.
-Its white-glove customer service experience, which includes complimentary perks and personalization, attracts new customers by invoking a feeling of exclusivity.
-For instance, it created a concierge-like service where guests can reach out to the business like they would a friend, whether that’s on Twitter, Facebook Messenger, or SMS, to seamlessly arrange spa reservations, get restaurant recommendations, and access special services.
+Its white-glove customer service experience attracts new customers with free perks and personalization.
+It created a service where guests can reach out to the business like they would a friend.
+They can use Twitter, Facebook Messenger, or SMS to arrange spa reservations, get restaurant recommendations, and access special services.

-There is no one-size-fits-all customer-acquisition model.
-Your acquisition strategy will depend on your type of business, customer base, resources, and overall marketing strategy.
-Even though your customer acquisition framework will evolve as trends change and your company grows, incorporating your customer service team will help businesses at any stage think with the long game in mind.
+Your customer acquisition plan will depend on your type of business, customer base, resources, and overall marketing strategy.
+Your customer acquisition framework will evolve as trends change and your company grows.
+But great customer service team will help businesses at any stage think with the long game in mind.
 After all, those that interact with your customers directly often know how to serve them the best.